 This is the Elevated Economy.

 Earlier, I noted what seemed like a contradiction in the Book of Proverbs, where at one point, it says work hard to profit, and then at another point, it says do not toil for wealth.
 Through the lens of Jesus Christ -- and the Elevated Economy he ushered in -- these lines are no longer contradictory.
-For you see, our work is for God not for men, and we do not do it for wealth or things of this world, we do it to serve him, and in so doing, our faith assures us that we will be provided for because of it.
+For you see, our work is for God not for men, and we do not do it for wealth or things of this world; we do it to serve him, and in so doing, our faith assures us that we will be provided for because of it.
 The Bible is quite explicit on these points.
-In his letter to the Colossians, Paul writes, “Whatever your task, work heartily, as serving the Lord and not men, knowing that from the Lord you will receive the inheritance as your reward; you are serving the Lord Christ” (Colossians 3:23).
+In his Letter to the Colossians, Paul writes, “Whatever your task, work heartily, as serving the Lord and not men, knowing that from the Lord you will receive the inheritance as your reward; you are serving the Lord Christ” (Colossians 3:23).

 Through scripture we see that we work for God – it is spiritual work within us, defined as faith.
 Through faith, God blesses us with everything we need.
-The power of faith, which in this economic model is tantamount to one’s “earning potential” (for lack of a better term) has no limit on growth, and our "income," so to speak, are the blessings of the Lord.
+The power of faith, which in this economic model is tantamount to one’s “earning potential” (for lack of a better term) has no limit on growth, and our "income," so to speak, is the blessing of the Lord.
 We learned of this immense power of faith through Jesus Christ.
 For as he said, “Whatever you ask for in prayer, believe that you receive it, and you will” (Mark 11:24).

-After a thorough look at the Bible’s view of money, I think we have enough evidence to conclude that along with the punishment of death, Jesus did in fact also redeem us of our punishment of labor when he died for the sins of mankind.
+After a thorough look at the Bible’s view of money, I think we have enough evidence to conclude that, along with the punishment of death, Jesus did in fact also redeem us of our punishment of labor when he died for our sins.
 By working for the Lord, and giving cheerfully to him, we find joy in what we do.
 It has been said “That those that do what they love for a living, never work a day in their life.”
 The truth in this axiom is emblematic of the “work” one must do in the Elevated Economy.
 For you see, when you trust in God that he will provide for you, and you show him that trust by giving all you can freely to others with love in your heart -- which is to say doing his work -- it is then that you truly prosper.